 Radiolabelled compounds are routinely used to generate data required for registration of pesticides, small molecule pharmaceuticals and other chemicals, under Guidelines published by the OECD and the OCSPP (EPA).

-In many cases the use of radiolabelled material (PAIRA-Pure Active Ingredient, Radiolabelled) is considered mandatory and the choice of radiolabel is normally carbon-14.
+In many cases the use of radiolabelled material (PAIRA-Pure Active Ingredient, Radiolabelled) is considered mandatory and the choice of radiolabel is normally the carbon-14 isotope.
 In some cases tritium may be used but its use is discouraged, or even prohibited, as hydrogen-tritium exchange may occur rendering interpretation of data difficult.

 Reasons for choosing carbon-14